nawawi/klish/doc/klish.md

 ### STARTUP

 The STARTUP tag defines the starting view, viewid and the other startup settings.
-This document describes klish native options only.
+This document describes Klish native options only.
 See the [documentation for the other STARTUP options.

 #### [default_shebang]